maxwelljennings/caseflow-crm/README.md

 *   **Storage**: File management is handled by Supabase Storage, which allows us to securely store and serve client documents and user avatars.

 ### Storage Architecture
-Our file storage is logically separated into two distinct "buckets" for security and organization:
+Our file storage is logically separated into distinct "buckets" for security and organization:
 1.  **`client-files` (Private)**: This bucket is used exclusively for confidential documents related to client cases (e.g., passport scans, contracts, applications).
 In the future, it will be configured with strict RLS policies so that only the assigned case manager can access a client's files.
 2.  **`avatars` (Public)**: This bucket stores public-facing images, specifically the profile pictures of the CRM users (Case Managers).
 Making this bucket public allows for fast and efficient loading of avatars in the UI without complex security checks.
+3.  **`document-templates` (Private)**: This new bucket holds the `.docx` template files used by the Document Generator.
+These are private and accessed by the application to generate filled documents.

 ### Frontend (React)
 *   **State Management (React Context)**: The application's state is managed through a custom `AppContext.tsx`.
 Instead of holding static data, this context is now responsible for: